 - The Government of Salvation

 Penn Sovan was a Khmer Vietminh who was inducted and trained by Hanoi since he was very young.
 From 1970, he worked for the Khmer Rouge Organization under Khiev Thirit.
-He was pulled to Hanoi in 1973, after the Paris Peace accord,.
-He had received high trust from Hanoi and was married to one of Pham Van Dong's niece.
+He was pulled to Hanoi in 1973 after the Paris Peace accord.
+He had received high trust from Hanoi and was married to one of Pham Van Dong' s niece.
 Through his own revelation, Pen Sovann conveyed that he was commissioned to form the government in support for the Vietnamese invasion.
-Three defecting military figures from the eastern zone, Heng samrin, Chea Sim and Hun Sen were placed in various high position in the new government.
+Three defecting military figures from the eastern zone, Heng samrin, Chea Sim and Hun Sen were placed in various high positions in the new government.

 - Mitt Ya' s Confession

-During Sihanouk' s trip to the Khmer Rouge controlled zone in 1973, one of the Vietminh high ranking officer who accompanied the prince had approached him and tipped him of a Vietminh secret organization inside of Cambodia and advise him to make contact with the organization when needed.
+During Sihanouk' s trip to the Khmer Rouge controlled zone in 1973, one of the Vietminh high ranking officer who accompanied the prince had approached the northeastern zone Mitt Ya and tipped him about a Vietminh secret organization inside of Cambodia.
+He advise him to make contact with the organization when needed.
 He also mentioned that other zone leaders already did (HKam: Democratic Kampuchea: The tip of a high ranking Vietnamese Cadre in 1973: P.221).
 What he meant was the presence of the Khmer Pracheachon Party, not in Hanoi, but hiding in Cambodian territory with the secret Vietminh troops in support.
-Of his obligation to China, Pol POt could not do anything until the complete break off of China from Hanoi in 1978.
+Of his obligation to China, Pol Pot could not do anything until the complete break off by China from Hanoi in 1978.

 - The Resettlement of Chinese Residents from the Borders